 A discrete unit of work within a user story

 A task is the smallest unit of tracked work a team commits to: a concrete, finishable step like "add the export endpoint" or "write the migration script".
-It carries no user and no benefit of its own, which is exactly why it stays small and unambiguous, and exactly why a backlog made only of tasks loses sight of why any of it is being done.
+It carries no user and no benefit of its own, which is what keeps it small and unambiguous.

 The useful distinction the practice settled on is between the what and the how.
 A Product Backlog Item, often written as a story statement, expresses what value is wanted.
 The tasks beneath it express how the developers intend to build it.
 Mike Cohn made the same split explicit in agile estimating and planning: stories are owned by the whole team and estimated in relative points, while tasks are an implementation breakdown the developers create during planning, sized in hours.
 Ownership matters here.
 Decomposition into tasks is the development team's jobJobUserJob To Be Done: what the user is trying to accomplishView reference →, not the product owner's, because the how is an engineering decisionDecisionStrategyA recorded decision with context, rationale, and consequencesView reference →.